This article is about using aluminum boats in saltwater and how to protect it.

 An Example of a Galvanic Corrosion in Your Boat

 The galvanic reaction between an aluminum lower unit and a stainless-steel propeller in a boat shows the corrosive effects of saltwater.
-The aluminum is more chemically active than steel, so it is the anode, and steel is the cathode.
+The aluminum is more chemically active than stainless steel, so it is the anode, and steel is the cathode.
 Here’s what happens:

 Electrons flow from the more chemically active aluminum lower unit via the saltwater to the stainless-steel propeller.
 The aluminum metal atoms that lose electrons become ions and are free to bind with the oxygen in the water to form aluminum oxide.
 Some of the aluminum oxide molecules drift away while the other settles onto the aluminum surface.